A guide to No- onion- no- garlic- cooking

 Below listed are some of the ingredients that can be used as a base for preparing gravies for no onion no garlic foods.

 1. TOMATO PUREE – Freshly prepared tomato puree or Fresh tomatoes are an excellent base to no onion garlic food.
 Tomato puree is combined with regular spices to create scrumptious meals.
 Recipe – Sabut Moong Dal .

 2. CASHEW PASTE – If you have cashew paste in your refrigerator than it has endless possibilities in Indian cooking.
 Just combine it with tomato puree for a thick creamy gravy.
 Recipes are – Dum aloo, Baghare Baingan

 3. BEATEN CURD – Homemade curd when combined with tomato paste is an excellent base for any gravy.
 Not only it gives that gravy a smooth texture it also adds rich flavor to a particular dish.
 Recipes are Dum aloo and Mutter paneer.

 4. BOILED BOTTLE GOURD (LAUKI) PASTE – Surprised!!
-Yes boiled lauki paste is the one which I use the most along with all the ones mentioned above in my gravies.
+Yes, boiled lauki paste is the one which I use the most along with all the ones mentioned above in my gravies.
 Not only it adds the nutritional content, it also neutralizes the tanginess in the gravy released by tomato puree and curd.
-Even the finicky eaters will eat their food without complain.
+Even the finicky eaters will eat their food without complaint.
 Recipes are – Mutter paneer and Lobia curry.